sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 - They run after the DOM has been updated, whereas `$:` statements run immediately _before_
 - You can return a cleanup function that will be called whenever the effect refires

 Additionally, you may prefer to use effects in some places where you previously used `onMount` and `afterUpdate` (the latter of which will be deprecated in Svelte 5).
-There are some differences between these APIs as `$effect` should not be used to compute reactive values and will be triggered each time a referenced reactive variable changes changes (unless using `$untrack`).
+There are some differences between these APIs as `$effect` should not be used to compute reactive values and will be triggered each time a referenced reactive variable changes (unless using `untrack`).

 ## `$effect.pre`